 When additional space became necessary the following year, to accommodate two classes of Arts and the newly approved Commerce stream, the SSA building was clearly insufficient.
 More classrooms were badly required.

 Close to the existing building, an Assam-type building was erected.
 The new structure has three classrooms, each with the capacity to accommodate up to 50 students, besides also a staff room with an attached toilet.

-Soon after receiving permission from the Directorate of Education to start Higher Secondary classes (Arts stream), the abandoned SSA structure was remodeled, renovated and repurposed to serve as an interim school building.
+Soon after receiving permission from the Directorate of Education to start Higher Secondary classes (Arts stream), the abandoned SSA structure on campus was remodeled, renovated and repurposed to start classes.
 The remodeled structure had two rooms.
 The smaller room was converted into the Principal’s Office cum Staff room, while the larger room became the classroom.